Study in Wellington with Go to New Zealand

 Secondary schools in New Zealand have four 10 week terms.
 School breaks for a two week holiday in April, July and September.
 Students enjoy a longer break at the end of the year.

 Some universities offer summer school.
-Summer school takes place during the end of year break.
+The summer school takes place during the end of year break.
 By undertaking extra study during your holiday, you reduce the amount of time it takes to finish your degree.

 Institutes of Technology and Private Training Establishments